CodeLinaro-mirror/femto5g_platform_external_Open-AVB/README.rst

 LICENSING AND CONTRIBUTION GUIDELINES
 ======================================
 To the extent possible, content is licensed under BSD licensing terms.
-Linux kernel mode components are provided under a GPLv2 license.
 The specific license information is included in the various directories to eliminate confusion.
 We encourage you to review the ‘LICENSE’ file included in the head of the various subdirectories for details.

 Third party submissions are welcomed.
 Our intent for third party content contributions is to enable derivative products with minimal licensing